EndlessInternational/dynamic_schema/README.md

 # DynamicSchema

-The **DynamicSchema** gem provides a elegant and expressive way to define a domain-specific language (DSL) schemas, making it effortless to build and validate complex Ruby `Hash` constructs.
+The **DynamicSchema** gem provides an elegant and expressive way to define domain-specific language (DSL) schemas, making it effortless to build and validate complex Ruby `Hash` constructs.